Best Knife Steel | Our Steel Choices

 CRUCIBLE CPM® S35VN

 CPM S35VN is a type of martensitic stainless steel engineered to enhance toughness compared to its predecessor, CPM S30V.
 It's also easier to work with and polish.
-By adjusting its chemical composition to include niobium carbides alongside vanadium and chromium carbides, CPM S35VN achieves a toughness boost of about 15-20% without compromising wear resistance.
+CPM S35VN achieves a toughness boost of about 15-20% without compromising wear resistance by adjusting its chemical composition to include niobium carbides alongside vanadium and chromium carbides.
 This increased toughness translates to better resistance against edge chipping.
 Also, because both vanadium and niobium carbides are more effective than chromium carbides in resisting wear, CPM stainless blade steels like S35VN offer improved edge retention compared to conventional high-chromium steels like 440C and D2.
-Fun fact for the knife nerds, Chris Reeve Knives has also played an essential role in developing S35VN.
+Here's a fun fact for the knife nerds: Chris Reeve Knives has also played an essential role in developing S35VN.
 This steel has been a staple in our SOF Series and folding blades.
+One of our most popular blades, the Darter, is designed around this famous steel.

 CPM CRU-WEAR®